rafanas/Sharepoint-Related-List-New-Item-Autopopulate/README.md

 ## Instructions:

 * Open the child form you would like to auto-populate.
+  * If it opens in a dialog -> go to list settings, advanced settings -> set NO to "Launch forms in a dialog?"
+(You can set this back to yes after editing the page)
-* Click edit page
+* Click settings -> Edit page
 * Add a Web Part
 * Select Media and Content -> Script editor
 * Paste the contents of file [script.html](https://github.com/rafanas/Sharepoint-Related-List-New-Item-Autopopulate/blob/main/script.html)